NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_julia_modeler/tutorial/tutorial.md

 Click on the `Visual Studio` icon to open the extension's source in visual studio.
 This is a great way to access extension source code and learn how they were written.

-## Find `extension.py`
+## 2. Find `extension.py`

+This section explains how to start navigation of an extension's source code.

+### 2.1 Access the Extension Source Code

-Open the Visual Studio window that just opened and the folder structure in the image below will now be visible:
+Open the Visual Studio window and expand the `exts` folder.
+The image below will now be visible:

 <p align="center">
         <img src="Images/FolderStructure.png" width=35%>